-Enabling this option will take into account the effect that Displacement Autobump has on the ray traced BSSRDF's result.
-This helps capture the high frequency details of the surface more accurately when using Autobump.
+If enabled, autobump is visible in SSS.
+Enabling this option will take into account the effect that displacement_autobump has on the ray-traced BSSRDF's result.
+This helps capture the high-frequency details of the surface more accurately when using autobump.

 Beware that enabling this option will triple shader evaluations with SSS, resulting in much longer render times.

 Sets indirect specular blurring to reduce caustic noise.
 Setting to zero gives the most accurate but also noisy renders, while higher values blur caustics to reduce noise.